High-energy neutrino attenuation in the Earth and its associated uncertainties: Summary

 \item Uncertainties on the Earth model can lead to changes as large as 10\% with respect to computations using a Reference Earth Model.

-\item By considering three different parton distribution functions, we demonstrate how the uncertainties in the deep inelastic scattering cross section measurements could impact the uncertainties in the attenuation of neutrinos passing through the Earth, creating an uncertainty up to the 10\% level at PeV energies. \end{enumerate} The above examples highlight the importance of treating attenuation independently from the effective area, as the systematics that govern each term are very different.
+\item By considering three different parton distribution functions, we demonstrate how the uncertainties in the deep inelastic scattering cross section measurements could impact the uncertainties in the attenuation of neutrinos passing through the Earth, creating an uncertainty up to the 10\% level at PeV energies. \end{enumerate} Because the upgoing neutrino event rate is directly proportional to the energy-dependent attenuation factor, these uncertainties propagate to determinations of the astrophysical neutrino flux and spectral index, as well as the isotropy, in addition to any new physics search that depends on zenith angle.
+As current statistical errors approach O(1) of the observed flux, it is all the more important to constrain these systematics to the percent level.
+Meanwhile, as these uncertainties grow with energy, their impact on the observation and sensitivity to the GZK neutrino flux are expected to be more dominant.

+The above examples highlight the importance of treating attenuation independently from the effective area, as the systematics that govern each term are very different.

-\acknowledgements We thank Sergio Palomares-Ruiz for useful comments and suggestions.
+\acknowledgements We thank John Beacom, Rhorry Gauld, Mary Hall Reno, Sergio Palomares-Ruiz and Chris Weaver for useful comments and suggestions.
 ACV is supported by an Imperial College London Junior Research Fellowship (JRF).
 CAA is supported by NSF grants No. PHY-1505858 and PHY-1505855.
 AK was supported in part by NSF under grants ANT-0937462 and PHY-1306958 and by the University of Wisconsin Research Committee with funds granted by the Wisconsin Alumni Research Foundation.